Underpinned by our Christian values, we want our children to have respect for themselves, each other and for the wider world in which we live.

 In a nurturing community, we will provide rich and varied learning opportunities for every child.
 Personal development is at the heart of our school curriculum which aims to develop each child’s mind, body and spirit.

-Our principles.
 We believe that we should:

 - act with “Love and Respect”

 - value the input of the wider community and environment

 - model and develop a sense of social and moral responsibility

 - provide an environment where all are safe both physically and mentally both now and for the future